fluxninja/aperture/docs/content/concepts/flow-control/flow-label.md

 ### Aperture SDKs

-The Aperture SDK, in addition to automatically pulling baggage from context, also takes an explicit `labels` map in the `Check()` call.
+The Aperture SDKs, in addition to automatically using baggage from context, also takes an explicit `labels` map in the `Check()` call.

 ## Live Previewing Flow Labels